 15 Skills You Can Pick Up in a Month

 As an adult, it can be intimidating to try and learn something new.
 While reasons can vary, we usually assume we lack the time.
 It’s true it can take years to truly excel at certain things, but that doesn’t mean you can’t acquire a new knowledge base in a relatively short period.
-Check out 15 skills that can take less than a month to learn, in honor of National Anti-Boredom Month.
+Check out 15 skills that can take less than a month to learn.

 Although it’s convenient, takeout can be expensive and nutritionally suspect.
 Learning to fend for yourself in the kitchen can be a great way to save money and even improve your health.
 A month is plenty of time to learn how to properly boil pasta (water level matters), when to adjust heat, and how to cook vegetables so they’re something you actually look forward to eating.